zanehamadi/no-airbnb/README.md

 # no-airbnb

-An galactic airbnb clone, where you can search, rent and review planets.
+A galactic airbnb clone, where you can search, rent and review planets.